jillesvangurp/es-kotlin-codegen-plugin/README.md

 Generally, I try to keep up with the stable Elasticsearch releases and tag releases from master.
 I use jitpack.io to distribute maven/gradle jars.
 Check the badge at the top of this page.

+## Versioning

+I tend to mirror Elastics versioning as this plugin runs against their client.
+So 7.15.0.0 would be the first release intended to work with the 7.15.0 release of the Elasticsearch java client.
+Elastic tends to do internal refactoring between minor and patch releases and sometimes package names change, or other API changes happen.
+So, it is important to match the correct version of Elasticsearch and this gradle plugin.

 ## LICENSE

 Licensed under the [MIT License](LICENSE).